 What exactly does it mean to be happy?

 Is happiness an emotion, a positive subjective state, or a state of being?
 The answer is not as easy as it seems.
 Many parents and scientists alike have tried to get the answer right.
-One scientist who has spent years studying the notion of happiness is Daniel Gilbert, from Harvard University, and he proposes three definitions to happiness: emotional, moral, and judgmental.
+One scientist who has spent years studying the notion of happiness is Daniel Gilbert, from Harvard University, and he proposes three definitions of happiness: emotional, moral, and judgmental.

 - Judgmental happiness is making a judgment about the source of potentially pleasurable feelings –in the past, present, or future.
 This type of happiness is usually followed by words such as “about”, “for”, and “that”.
-For example, your child might be excited about getting a dog or might be happy for going to the park.
+For example, your child might be excited about getting a dog or might be happy that they’re going to the park.

 Knowing this information clarifies what happiness means, but the question remains: what makes people happy?
 And is there a formula we can follow?

-In an interview for the Atlantic, Vaillant said that, after all the years of research, what constitutes to a ‘good life’ is: “the relationships with other people”.
-Friendships, he concluded, are a big predictor to living a good life; bigger than other variables such as money.
+In an interview for the Atlantic, psychologist George Vaillant said that, after his years of research, he discovered what constitutes a “good life”: relationships with other people.
+Friendships, he concluded, are a big predictor of living a good life; bigger than other variables such as money.
 The more intimate the relationship, the better.

-These findings will hopefully alleviate parents’ concerns about forcing their children into certain careers paths, in hopes for them to live the “good life” in the future.
+These findings will hopefully alleviate parents’ concerns about forcing their children into certain career paths, in hopes for them to live the “good life” in the future.
 Parents can just try to guide them to choose a career they love, but where they can at least make mid-five figures.
 They don’t have to be millionaires to be thrilled and happy about life.
-After their basic needs are met, they just need a good safety blanket –that is, being surrounded with good friends and family!
+After their basic needs are met, they just need a good safety blanket –that is, being surrounded by good friends and family!